Donald Trump was first elected in 1994.

 Only back then he was Italian.
 And named Silvio Berlusconi.
 And he inspired the term ‘bunga bunga’ to refer to a debauched, wild party.
 Which inspired a couple of Londoners to open Bunga Bunga in Battersea.
 Which inspired a lot more Londoners to go there in droves…

-…hence that fact that there’s a second, bigger, better, crazier venue in Covent Garden.
+…hence that fact that many years on they’ve moved to a bigger, better, crazier venue in Covent Garden.
 Based in Drury Lane, this huge space is separated into two main areas.
 Starting with the more sedate of the two:

-Housed on the ground & 1st floors of Bunga Bunga Covent Garden, this all-day pizzeria and deli serves breakfast pastries in the morning, pizza & paninis cut from foot-long homemade focaccias in the afternoon, and Negronis, bellinis, spritzes, and Vermouths in the evening.
+Housed on the ground & 1st floors of Bunga Bunga, this all-day pizzeria and deli serves breakfast pastries in the morning, pizza & paninis cut from foot-long homemade focaccias in the afternoon, and Negronis, bellinis, spritzes, and Vermouths in the evening.
 But down below?
 That’s where you’ll find the real…

 Okay, here goes.